AnnaKuperberg/nudge-healthcare-adherence-ai/docs/BUSINESS_CASE.md

 ## Executive Summary

-The Patient Adherence Platform addresses a $100B+ market opportunity in infusion center operations by converting preventable no-shows into captured revenue while improving patient outcomes.
-Using LLM-powered conversational AI with behavioral science principles, the platform achieves 40%+ reduction in preventable no-shows.
+The Patient Adherence Platform addresses a $100B infusion center market by returning lost infusions back to the healthcare system.
+Infusion centers lose 15-25% of scheduled volume to non-adherence.
+By capturing 30% of these losses, the platform adds 0.5 infusions per patient per year—generating $500K-$3.5M for a 1,000-patient practice and $5M-$35M at 10,000 patients.
+Using LLM-powered conversational AI with behavioral science principles, Nudge. turns non-adherence into opportunity.

-## The Problem: The Empty Chair
+## The Problem: Lost Infusion Volume

 ### Market Context
 - **$100B** infusion center industry in the US
-- **30%** of infusion chairs sit empty due to no-shows and cancellations
+- **15-25%** of scheduled infusions never happen due to non-adherence
-- **Infliximab** (and similar biologics): high volume, high margin, low adherence
+- Every 100 Crohn's patients on infliximab = 120-200 lost infusions per year
+- Empty chairs that could serve waitlist patients or new referrals

 ### Clinical Impact
-- **<70%** adherence rate for IV biologics (modifiable through digital intervention)
+- **15-25%** non-adherence rate for infliximab (industry standard)
+- **All biologics** (~8 infusions/year) show similar patterns
+- **Infliximab patients** represent 20% of all infusion center volume
-- **2-3×** higher hospitalization risk with nonadherence (Crohn's disease)
+- **2-3×** higher hospitalization risk with non-adherence (Crohn's disease)
-- **~90%** higher medical costs for nonadherent patients
+- **~90%** higher medical costs for non-adherent patients

 ### Root Causes of Nonadherence (All Addressable)
 1. **Logistical friction**: Travel burden, scheduling inflexibility